mohammadzainabbas/VA-Lab/src/lab4/README.md

 ### 2. Data

-For the purpose of this lab, we will scrape a crypto-exchange i.e [`__CoinGecko__`](https://www.coingecko.com/).
-We will try to extract the table containing all the information about several different crypto-coins.
+For the purpose of this lab, we will use

 #